borisdj/EFCore.BulkExtensions/README.md

 ```
 **Batch** Extensions are made on *IQueryable* DbSet and can be used as in the following code segment.<br>
 They are done as pure sql and no check is done whether some are prior loaded in memory and are being Tracked.<br>
-(*updateColumns* is optional parameter in which PropertyNames added explicitly when need update to it's default value)
+(*updateColumns* is optional param in which PropertyNames added explicitly when need update to it's default value)
 ```C#
 // Delete
 context.Items.Where(a => a.ItemId >  500).BatchDelete();